Moving Average Convergence Divergence (MACD)

 The Moving Average Convergence Divergence (MACD), developed by Gerald Appel, is a widely used trend-following momentum indicator that shows the relationship between two Exponential Moving Averages (EMAs) of a security’s price.
 The MACD is composed of three main elements: the MACD line itself (the difference between two EMAs), a ‘signal line’ (an EMA of the MACD line), and a histogram (the difference between the MACD and signal lines).
 Traders use the MACD to identify changes in the direction, strength, and momentum of a price trend, often looking for crossovers between the MACD line and the signal line as potential buy or sell signals.

-Range of columns containing the date, Open, high, Low, close, volume data.
+The input range of columns containing the Date, Open, High, Low, Close, and Volume data.

 Number of periods (days) used for calculating the short-term Exponential Moving Average (EMA).
 Typically 12 periods.